mahdi-aouchiche/calottery/README.md

 ---
 > **Note 1**
-Verify that the range of numbers to choose from is acurate and updated at the present day for better results.
+Verify that the range of numbers to choose from is acurate and updated at the present day for more realistic results.
 ---
 ---
 > **Note 2**